 New UI navigation: See all the content building blocks you have access to at a glance to make it easier for you to add them as needed.

-- New & updated content blocks: To give you more flexibility while editing your site or course pages.
+New and updated content blocks: To give you more flexibility while editing your site or course pages.
 For example, easier access to text and image in two column layouts.

 Edit and style your content: Separate new tabs in each content block to allow you to focus on adding and editing content, and on customizing color and style.

 We still have additional content blocks we are working on rolling out in the next few months.

 The page editor 2.0 layout and user interface gives us the foundation to add additional content blocks in a faster and more flexible way.
 We look forward to seeing how you use the current content blocks available to you to build your pages, and what blocks we can continue to add for you to better market your courses.

 Migration timeline for Teachable creators